Gold872/elastic-dashboard/README.md

 _Important Notes/Warnings:_
 * _Your code must be using WPILib version 2023.3.1 or higher, otherwise you might not be able to add widgets._
     * _WPILib v2023.3.1 fixed a bug in Network Tables where values wouldn't be sent to a client after subscribing topics only.
 Since the program subscribes topics only to everything, any widget that is built using a sendable will not be possible to add since the program will not be able to retrieve the widget's type.
 See https://github.com/wpilibsuite/allwpilib/pull/4991 for more info._
-* _When the first stable version of WPILib 2024 is released after kickoff, Elastic will not properly work with any WPILib version from pre-2024._
-    * _Elastic 2024 will be using the RTT Network Tables protocol added in NT4.1 to periodically ping the server to update the program's connection status.
-The RTT protocol does not exist in NT4, which will make it incompatible with any WPILib version from before 2024._

 ## About